hpe-storage/scod/docs/csi_driver/container_storage_provider/hpe_alletra_storage_mp_b10000/index.md

 #### Classic Peer Persistence Prerequisites

 If using existing RCGs for replication, the RCGs need to have the correct sync mode policy applied, "path_management".
-Periodic sync mode is not supported at this time.

 ```text
 setrcopygroup pol path_management my-csi-rcg